ryanmalonzo/stardust/README.md

 ### 10. Deploy Newt Agent

-Deploy Newt agent on the Pangolin VM using Ansible:
+Deploy Newt agent on the Docker VM using Ansible:

 ```bash
 make newt